wp8de1b626_0f.jpg

 20.2

-The graphs on the right side of this page provide a striking visual comparison of these results, illustrating clearly the superior effectiveness of the Concept Phonics procedures!
+The graphs at right provide a striking visual comparison of these results, showing clearly the superior effectiveness of Concept Phonics!

 Lesson Test